Reserve Study and Funding

 Community associations are governed by a board of directors or trustees elected by their members.
 This board guides the association in providing governance and other critical services for the community usually funded by property taxes.

-When are Reserve Studies Appropriate?
+When Are Reserve Studies Appropriate?

 Disclosing Findings